- Zoe Blake created this campaign, The Friendly Pet Nurse, to raise awareness around the importance while Dog walking, of good lead etiquette.

 - You may already have heard of the Yellow Dog UK campaign, a charity raising awareness for dogs that may be being rehabilitated, recovering from surgery, or while training to give them space when out walking.

-Controlling your dog
+Controlling your Dog

 Respect the Lead Campaign

-So here are several factors that you should bear in mind, whenever you take your dog out for a walk:
+So here are several factors that you should bear in mind whenever you take your Dog out for a walk:

-Always keep your dog on the leash
+Always keep your Dog on the Lead.

 As a responsible dog owner, always respect an unknown dog’s state of mind.
-When walking your dog remember that you are an ambassador for dog owners and a protector for your pet, promoting safe and responsible behaviour all around.
+When walking your Dog, remember that you are an ambassador for dog owners and a protector for your pet, promoting safe and responsible behaviour all around.